When heading into a PLR (product line review), your first question should always be, “What problem are we solving for?”

 Engage With Buyers—Early and Often

 During a PLR, you’re presenting a family of products, hoping to gain shelf space for all your offerings.
 This involves a mix of data and research around pricing, consumer needs and awareness, competitive assessment and more.

 At all times during your pitch, be thinking of ways to engage with the merchant, well ahead of the pitch.
 At one point, we asked for a pre-meeting with a retailer and led them through the following exercise:

 We rolled out three long sheets of butcher paper on the table.
-On the first length of paper, we laid out the existing tool category line-up and wrote down the price points for each tool.
-On the second length of paper, we laid out a competing retailers line-up, complete with price points.
+On the first length of the paper, we laid out the existing tool category line-up and wrote down the price points for each tool.
+On the second length of the paper, we laid out a competing retailers line-up, complete with price points.

-On the final length of paper, we laid out our preferred line-up, using our products over the incumbents.
+On the final length of the paper, we laid out our preferred line-up, using our products over the incumbents.
 We didn’t include price points on this one, just product.

 This was a simple way for us to open a dialog with the retailer for how much each of these tools should cost.
 It allowed us to see where our products stood in the mind of the retailer.
 For example, at one point one of the merchants pointed to one of our client’s tools, saying it wasn’t making any money because it was priced wrong.
 We said no problem and took it off the table.
 And quickly put it back on when the merchant said no, they wanted it to stay.
 This told us that even though they weren’t happy with the tool’s pricing, this was an important product for them.

 You’re not going to get every product on the shelf, but exercises like the one above help.
 They engage the retailer early on in the PLR process, allowing you insights into what’s important to merchants and what they’re thinking.